styx97/movie_subs/README.md

 ## Execution

 Make it executable by adding the shebang line, which is `#!` + `full/pathway/to/your python/interpreter`.
 You can get it by typing `which python`

+I use python from anaconda, so in my case , the shebang line is `#!/home/user_name/miniconda3/bin/python`

 Lastly, put it in a directory on your PATH.